Make a claim now

 Cancer cells may manifest in the ear and surrounding skin without any direct causes.
 However there are certain things which can trigger this:

-There are different symptoms for different locations of the ear which the cancer has affected.
+There are different symptoms for different locations of the ear in which the cancer has affected.

 Treatment of ear cancer fully depends on: